taborrr/qbio_proj/README.md

    ```

 4. **Visualize the alignments in RStudio**
    - Open `plot_mk.R` in RStudio
    - Run each line

 ## Next Steps
-5. Consider potential to use Plotly-Dash, seglogos, heatmap
+5. Consider Plotly-Dash, seglogos, heatmap for further interaction with the plots